Carolus-Duran: Biography

 In 1867, he became one of the nine members of the "Société Japonaise du Jinglar" (a type of wine); a group that included Henri Fantin-Latour, Félix Bracquemond and Marc-Louis Solon.
 They would meet once a month in Sèvres for a dinner "à la Japonaise".

 He married Pauline Croizette, a pastellist and miniaturist who had posed for his painting "The Lady in Gloves" in 1869.
 They had three children.
 Their eldest daughter, Marie-Anne, married the playwright Georges Feydeau.

 After 1870, he devoted himself almost entirely to portraits.
+While many of his paintings depicted wealthy patrons in elegant clothing, he also notably painted a portrait of his gardener which stands in contrast to his other works in its loose strokes and earth tones.
 His success allowed him to open a studio on the Boulevard du Montparnasse, where he also gave painting lessons.
 He was named a Knight in the Légion d'honneur in 1872; being promoted to Officer in 1878, Commander in 1889 and Grand Officer in 1900.